 There are wheelchair-ramps within the property, and you can be transported around by buggy if needed.

 Little Smiths are very welcome.
-There’s a family-friendly pool and a wading pool; babysitting can be arranged with 48 hours’ notice.
+There’s a family-friendly pool, a wading pool and immersive nature activities for the whole family; babysitting can be arranged with 48 hours’ notice.

 All ages can come, but the hotel reckons it’s most suited to little Smiths aged six and above.